fatemalokhand/CuMarket/CuMarket/README.txt

 Compilation and execution instructions:
 - Navigate to the folder that contains all the files.
-- Use the command "make a1", "make", or "make all" to create the object files and compile the files.
+- Use the command `make a1`, `make`, or `make all` to create the object files and compile the files.
-- If you would like to delete the object code, use the command "make clean"
+- If you would like to delete the object code, use the command `make clean`
-- Type the command "./a1" while in the folder in which the executable has been created in to run the program.
+- Type the command `./a1` while in the folder in which the executable has been created in to run the program.
-- The program will run after you type "./a1".
+- The program will run after you type `./a1`.